-Toyota Corolla owners have reported 15 problems associated with engine burning oil (under the engine and engine cooling category).
+Toyota Corolla owners have reported 15 problems related to engine burning oil (under the engine and engine cooling category).

 See all problems of the 2009 Toyota Corolla.

-The VIN of this vehicle is 1NXBU40E19_.
 Excessive oil consumption ( 1qt.
 Per 1k) for 09 Toyota Corolla.
-This engine burning oil problem happened on Mon., Sep.
-15, 2008.

-The vehicle was a 2003 Toyota Corolla.
-The vehicle's vehicle identification number (VIN) is 1NXBR32E63_.
 Check engine light came on, caused by poorly fitting gas cap.
 Concerned about burned oil debris in new oil changed.
 The consumer stated that one inch of the engine oil had been lost over 1800 miles enough that the engine could be completely out of oil over a 4000 mile period.
-It was Tuesday, June 1, 2004 when this engine burning oil issue happened.

 See all problems of the 2003 Toyota Corolla.